 - Go to the Live stream module in the workspace main menu, create or select a live stream, then click on the Polls tab in the panel to the right:

-You can also select whether each answer is a correct or incorrect response to the poll question:
+Here you can also select whether each answer is a correct response to the poll question:

 - After adding the information for the first poll question.
-Click on Save.
-This will add the poll question to the poll tab in the live stream:
+Click on Save poll.
+This will add the poll question to the Polls tab in the live stream:

-- You can repeat steps 1, 2, and 3 to add and save as may questions as you like.
+- You can repeat steps 1, 2, and 3 to add and save as may polls as you like.

 How to launch and run a poll

 During your live stream, whenever you are ready you can ask your audience a question from the list of previously created poll questions:

 - In the live stream, go to the Polls tab and click on the question you want to ask your audience: